c-straub/c-straub.github.io/_news/matholympics_talk.md

 related_posts: false
 ---

-I will give a ceremonial lecture at the finals of the <a href="https://mo-by.de">Mathematical Olympiad in Bavaria</a>.
+I will give a ceremonial lecture at the finals of the <a href="https://mo-by.de">Mathematical Olympiad in Bavaria</a>. <a href="https://ubtaktuell.uni-bayreuth.de/en/state-finals-mathematical-olympiad">[News article]</a>